Homological Mirror Symmetry for Hypertoric Varieties I

 Toric varieties have proven many times in algebraic geometry to be a valuable testing ground.
 Their combinatorial flavor and concrete nature has been extremely conducive to calculation.
 Certainly this is the case in the domain of homological mirror symmetry (see \cite{Aboutoric,FOOO}).

-Toric varieties have a natural quaternionic generalization (also called a {\bf hyperk\"ahler analogue} \cite{Pr04}) which we call {\bf hypertoric varieties} $\fM$ (some other places in the literature, they are called ``toric hyperk\"ahler varieties'').
+Toric varieties have a natural hyperk\"ahler analogue which we call {\bf hypertoric varieties} (some other places in the literature, they are called ``toric hyperk\"ahler varieties'').
 Just as toric varieties can be written as K\"ahler quotients of complex vector spaces, hypertoric varieties are hyperk\"ahler quotients by tori (see Definition \ref{def:hypertoric}).

-In this paper, and future sequels, we will study the behavior of these, and related varieties, under homological mirror symmetry.
-Since these are hyperk\"ahler varieties, their mirrors have a very different flavor from those of toric varieties.
-They are very close to being self-mirror, but this is not quite correct; instead the mirror seems to be a {\bf Dolbeault hypertoric manifold}, as defined by Hausel and Proudfoot.
-A Dolbeault hypertoric manifold is a multiplicative analogue of a hypertoric variety.
-When we need to distinguish, we will call usual hypertoric varieties {\bf additive}.
+Despite their name, hypertoric varieties are almost never toric.
+Rather, they are {\bf conical symplectic resolutions:} the natural map $\pi : \fM \to \Spec H^0(\fM, \mathscr{O}_{\fM})$ is a proper resolution of singularities, and there is an action of $\mathbb{G}_m$ on $\fM$ which dilates the algebraic symplectic form and contracts $\Spec H^0(\fM, \mathscr{O}_{\fM})$ to a point $o$.
+Among symplectic resolutions, hypertoric varieties are distinguished by the presence of an effective complex hamiltonian action of a half-dimensional complex torus.

-Homological mirror symmetry is typically understood to mean an equivalence between the derived category of coherent sheaves (or $B$-branes) on an algebraic variety and the Fukaya category (the $A$-branes) of a related symplectic manifold.
+In this paper, we study homological mirror symmetry for hypertoric varieties.
+This is typically understood to mean an equivalence between the derived category of coherent sheaves (or $B$-branes) on an algebraic variety and the Fukaya category (the $A$-branes) of a related symplectic manifold.